 Newark Tribute to Air Raid On Ransome & Marles Factory

 HMS Bell.
 Its poignant that we hold this memorial to the workers at R&M who made a large contribution to the war effort they should be remembered.

 Newark sacrifice our tribute in their memory when 41 died 29 Men and 12 Women were killed and further 165 were injured.

 Ransome & Marles Bell, We shall never forget them on this special anniversary year of commemorations.

 Lets open our eyes and hearts by taking time to Remember R&M workers that died.

-By LG –The first commemoration took place in the heart of Newark Town Hall steps on Saturday 5th March at 1.30pm.
+By LG –The commemoration will take place in the heart of Newark Cemetery on Tuesday 7th March at 1.30pm.